TallaBotChain/botchain/BotChainNotes.md

-"BotChain" is the main contract
+"DeveloperRegistry" is the main contract

 "developerRecord" is a contract that contains all the information of a developer record.
 A new one gets created whenever an address wants a new developer record.